Momentum expansions in finite-density perturbative calculations: Introduction

-The hierarchy $|\mu| \gg T \simeq 0$ is notably present in integrals contributing to the Equation of State of cold quark matter \cite{Vuorinen:2003fs,Kurkela:2009gj, Vuorinen:2016pwk}, but structural similarities extend to computations involving complex-valued momenta \cite{Britto:2005fq}.
-Given the slow convergence of the weak-coupling expansions associated with the Quantum Chromodynamics (QCD) pressure \cite{Blaizot:2003iq,Ipp:2003yz, Brambilla:2014jmp}, the on-going research extends to four-loop computations \cite{Gorda:2023mkk,Gorda:2023zwy,Gorda:2023zwy, Navarrete:2024zgz, Karkkainen:2025nkz}.
+The hierarchy $|\mu| \gg T \simeq 0$ is characteristic of the complex-valued system of integrals contributing to the perturbative regime of the Equation of State of cold quark matter \cite{Vuorinen:2003fs,Kurkela:2009gj,Vuorinen:2016pwk}.
+While structural similarities extend to scattering amplitude computations involving complex-valued momenta \cite{Britto:2005fq} and masses \cite{Denner:1999gp,Armadillo:2022ugh}, this work is categorically formulated towards problems arising in the low-temperature description of Quantum Chromodynamics (QCD).
+With the intent to determine the viability of quark matter occurring in neutron star cores, the perturbative regime of QCD pressure is utilized to constrain possible values of EoS in more reasonable densities \cite{Annala:2019puf,Vuorinen:2024qws}.
+Given the slow convergence of the weak-coupling expansions associated with the QCD pressure \cite{Blaizot:2003iq,Ipp:2003yz, Brambilla:2014jmp}, the on-going research extends to isolating the coefficients in the order of $\mathcal{O}(\alpha_s^3)$ in terms of the strong coupling \cite{Gorda:2018gpy,Gorda:2023mkk,Gorda:2023zwy,Gorda:2023zwy, Navarrete:2024zgz, Karkkainen:2025nkz}.
+The remaining unresolved contributions to the coefficient of $\alpha_s^3$ consist of non-factorizing four-loop Feynman integrals.

 In these exceedingly challenging computations, efficient analytic computation strategies are required, with there being a particular interest towards approaches involving the residue theorem \cite{Freedman:1976ub, Kurkela:2009gj,ghisou, Sappi:2020yuj,Gorda:2022yex}.
 Residue-driven methods are characterized by the strict $T=0$ temporal limit\footnote{The strict limit can be understood as the naive interpretation of the vanishing temperature, where the Matsubara summation becomes a temporal integral with a range of solid real line $\mathbb{R}$.} and the corresponding integrations preceding spatial ones in order.
 In general these methods have been observed to greatly simplify the structures appearing in loop computations \cite{ghisou, Gorda:2022yex, Ostermanthesis}, and their use is further underscored by their prominent role in deriving multi-loop results, extending to three loops and beyond \cite{Kurkela:2009gj, Karkkainen:2025nkz}.
+However, the intricacy and scale of the related computation motivate the use of sophisticated methods for evaluating the integrals, which provide valuable cross-checks \cite{Osterman:2023tnt}.